Testwell CMT++

 - Calculating Maintainability Index (MI).

-code's McCabe, Halstead and lines of code measures.
+formulae from the code's McCabe, Halstead and lines of code

-industry and is defined for example at Software Engineering Institute's
+the industry and is defined at various places in the

 - Extremely fast processing